Oxyaine/RainWorldBestiary/README.md

 #### "token_type" : [TokenType](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#unlock-token-types)
 `Default = null`
-A number that represents the token type of this unlock, you can see a list of token types [here](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#unlock-token-types) as well as their respective id's.
+A TokenType that represents the token type of this unlock, you can see a list of token types [here](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#unlock-token-types) as well as their respective names and id's.
 The token type determines what action should happen with a creature before this module is unlocked, such as the player killing the creature, or the other way around.
+***To specify a specific token type you can either enter its name or its id, as either a string or an int.***

 #### "creature_id" : string
 The name of this creature that this unlock token should check for, you don't want any creature killing the player to unlock this part of the description, so you set the creature id to say which creature specifically, same rules with the creature ID apply with the [entry's unlock ID](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#unlock_id--string).